Mileage: 4.8 miles RT

 Elevation Gain/Highest: 310ft/2040ft

-Map: Green Trails McGregor MTN No 81, my GAIA
+Map: Green Trails McGregor MTN No 81

 Favorite Eats After Hike: Stehekin Bakery